bealearts/widgetize/README.md

 # Widgetize [![Build Status](https://travis-ci.org/bealearts/widgetize.svg)](https://travis-ci.org/bealearts/widgetize) [![npm version](https://badge.fury.io/js/widgetize.svg)](http://badge.fury.io/js/widgetize)
 [Custom Element](http://w3c.github.io/webcomponents/spec/custom/) based HTML5 Widgets and Views using [Browserify](http://browserify.org/)

-Create reusable and encapsulated HTML5 widgets and Application Views using HTML5, CSS3 and Javascript.
+Create reusable and encapsulated HTML5 Widgets and Application Views using HTML5, CSS3 and Javascript.

 Simply ```npm install``` and ```require()``` a widget and it will be automatically included in your [Browserify](http://browserify.org/) project, for use in your HTML page as a custom element.